gazzadi/HPC_assignement/Assignement2_CUDA/README.md

     - STANDARD_DATASET      1000x1000 (Default)
     - LARGE_DATASET         2000x2000
     - EXTRALARGE_DATASET    4000x4000
-    - CUSTOM                5x5 (Custom matrix with fixed values)
+    - CUSTOM                6x6 (Custom matrix with fixed values)
-- type of execution:
-    - SEQ : compile the code using the sequential kernel
+- SEQ : compile without using the kernels, but the sequential code
-    - CPU : compile the code using the cpu parallelization
-    - GPU : compile the code using the gpu paralelization
 - PRINT : print the covariance matrix at the end of execution (use only with CUSTOM dataset)

-The makefile have two different version to compile with gcc o clang (there is commented code in ./OpenMP/utilities/common.mk)
+- TILING : compile the code using the tiling method on covariance calculation, otherwise wil be use normal cuda parallelization

 ---